Special Offer for

 Washington State Nonprofit Employers!

-501(c) Agencies Trust is pleased to offer Washington nonprofits the opportunity to participate in our Group Retro Plan, which has been proven to lower L&I premiums
+501(c) Agencies Trust is pleased to offer Washington State nonprofits the opportunity to save money by participating in a Group Retro Plan recognized by the Department of Labor and Industries.

 Please click on sections below for more information.

 The WA Group Retro program rewards employers for maintaining a safe workplace and controlling workers' compensation costs.
 Since accident prevention and lower claims are universally beneficial, the Trust, through the Department of Labor and Industries (L&I), established a retro program, allowing a portion of L&I premiums to be refunded to Retro participants.
 When losses are low, the refunds are substantial.